11 May

 Fun Facts:

-If you can manage to get tickets Glastonbury Festival is one of the most famous festivals in the world dating back to 1970 where it started as a small music celebration of 1,500 people.
-Now it attracts over 200,000 music lovers and is one of the largest music festivals in the world.
+The Glastonbury Festival is one of the most famous festivals in the world.
+It started as a small music celebration of 1,500 people and now attracts over 200,000 music lovers, making it one of the largest music festivals in the world.

-Picturesque villages and beautiful cities such as Bath, green open spaces and Jurassic coastlines, Somerset has some of the most beautiful scenery the UK has to offer and with many a heritage site to visit there is a lot of local history to be enjoyed.
+Picturesque villages and beautiful cities such as Bath, green open spaces and Jurassic coastlines, Somerset has some of the most beautiful scenery the UK has to offer, and with many heritage sites to visit, there is a lot of local history to be enjoyed.

 Few painters have created more iconic images and been more of an iconic image themselves than the Spanish painter Salvador Dalí, born this day in 1904.